 John also obtained a bachelor of arts degree for the simple reason that he wanted his picture hung in the study beside his brother and two sisters.
-He loves the outdoors, being a farmer at heart and enjoying the machinery that goes with it.
-We have a wonderful family, and I praise God for each of my children, their spouses and my eleven (so far) grandchildren.
+He loves the outdoors, being a farmer at heart, and enjoys the machinery that goes with it.